-The PhD Programme is designed to impart knowledge, and to consolidate concepts and intellectual skills through courses, seminars, projects, and thesis work.
+The Ph.D.
+Programme is designed to impart knowledge, and to consolidate concepts and intellectual skills through courses, seminars, projects, and thesis work.
 Above all, it helps the scholars to develop the capacity for free and objective enquiry, courage and integrity, awareness and sensitivity to the needs and aspirations of the society.

-The Programme provides the candidates with an enabling research experience during their stay in the Institute, thereby helping them to enter their professional life with right perspective and knowledge related to their respective fields of specialization.
+The Programme provides the candidates with an enabling research experience during their stay in the Institute, thus helping them to enter their professional life with right perspective and knowledge related to their respective fields of specialization.

 II.
-ADMISSION TO PhD PROGRAMME
+ADMISSION TO Ph.D.
+PROGRAMME

-Admission to the PhD programme is made on the basis of interview or written test (GATE/ NET syllabus) or both as determined by PhD Admission Committee of the concerned Department provided the candidate fulfils all the requirements at the Institute level and the selected candidate deposits the requisite fees for the PhD Programme.
-Admission through online registration will be done twice a year in July and November.
+Admission to the Ph.D. programme is made on the basis of interview or written test (GATE/ NET syllabus) or both as determined by Ph.D.
+Admission Committee of the concerned Department provided the candidate fulfils all the requirements at the Institute level and the selected candidate deposits the requisite fees for the Ph.D.
+Programme.
+Admission through online registration will be done once a year in June/July.
 The applications received will be processed in the various departments for written test/interview.